marcodpt/app/README.md

 When you call `view` with a truthy first param it will rerender the `component` with the updated `id`.
 Observe that components can't change it `state` object and the variable `Data` is garanteed to store the `state` of the component.

 ## Contributing
-So if you read until now, you probabily master this project because it is a single `index.js` javascript es6 module file with [superfine](https://github.com/jorgebucaran/superfine) as a dependency.
+So if you read until now, you probabily master this project because it is a single [index.js](https://github.com/marcodpt/app/blob/main/index.js) javascript es6 module file with [superfine](https://github.com/jorgebucaran/superfine) as a dependency.

 The file has less than a hundred lines of code, and I include a lot of desnecessary things, like most of `h` overloads.
 So the logic there is very small and any one could master it.
 Don't fear this file it is very easy to follow.

+The live example is a great way to master the `app`!
+Look without fear the easy reading [examples.js](https://github.com/marcodpt/app/blob/main/examples.js)

 There is no guidelines for contributing, any help is greatly appreciated!